 4. The Headphones

-Eventually, my son will get tired of watching movies and want something else to do.
-This is when having the LeapPad in the car comes in handy.
-It allows him to play fun but educational games.
-So, I prefer it to other handheld games.
-Like I said before, his headphones work well with this device too.
-The LeapPad is something else that he rarely plays with unless we are on a road trip.
-Because of this, he doesn’t easily tire of the games that he has.
-The DVD player and the LeapPad together provide a good 17-18 hours of entertainment for him!
+Eventually, my son grows tired of watching movies and want something else to do.
+This is when having his tablet in the car comes in handy.
+It allows him to play games or read a book.
+The DVD player and the tablet together provide a good 10-15 hours of entertainment for him!
+Just make sure to pack a charger because the battery will die at some point during your trip!

 6. A Travel Pillow